SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 This used to be a function only used within wiring_digital.
 It is now exposed to user code - as the name suggests it turns off PWM (only if analogWrite() could have put it there) for the given pin.
 It's performance is similar to analogWrite (nothing to get excited over), but sometimes an explicit function to turn off PWM and not change anything else is preferable: Recall that digitalWrite calls this (indeed, as shown in the above table, it's one of the main reasons digitalWrite is so damned bloated on the DX-series parts!), and that large code takes a long time to run.
 DigitalWrite thus does a terrible job of bitbanging.
 It would not be unreasonable to call this to turn off PWM, but avoid digitalWrite entirely.
 The pin will return to whatever state it was in before being told to generate PWM, unless digitalWriteFast() or direct writes to the port register have been used since.
 If the pin is set input after PWM is enabled with analogWrite (or through other means - though in such cases, the behavior when turnOffPWM() is called on any pin which nominally outputs PWM controlled by the same timer *should be treated as undefined* - it is not possible to efficiently implement such a feature on AVRs nor most other microcontrollers while maintaining behavior consistent with the API - the core would (at least on an AVR) have to iterate through every possible source of PWM, testing each in turn to see if it might have PWM output enabled on this pin.
 In many cases, including this core, each timer would require checking a separate bit in one or more special function registers, as well as storing a database that associates each pin with one or more combinations of bits and the corresponding bit to clear to disable PWM through that pathway.
 Suffice to say, that is not practical within the resource constraints of embedded systems.

 ## Finding current PWM timer, if any: digitalPinToTimerNow() (DxCore only)
 On many cores, there is a `digitalPinToTimer(pin)` macro, mostly for internal use, which returns the timer associated with the pin.
 The Arduino API implicitly assumes that this is constant, and both core libraries and code in the wild often assume that it is.
 The digitalPinToTimer() implementation is as a macro, which frequently is optimized to a constant (provided the argument is constant, of course).
 The assumption that there exists not-more-than-1-to-1 timer:pin mapping was never universally valid even among AVRs (there are examples of classic AVRs that have multiple timers usable on some pins, and some even permit that to be remapped easily at runtime (the classic ATtiny841 being a notable example).
 All modern AVRs have at least two pins available to each timer output compare channel; and while the tinyAVRs never have more than two timers potentially usable with a given pin, the Dx-series allows one of up to 7 pins to be associated with a given timer (in groups), with some pins having as many as 4 options.
+This is documented in those datasheets and the DxCore documentation.

 ## The following cases are NOT EXPECTED TO WORK
 Avoid placing yourself in any of the following situations, as these **should not be expected to produce the desired result:**
-* **Calling turnOffPWM, digitalPinToTimer, digitalPinToTimerNow or analogWrite on a pin nominally driven by a timer which the core has been instructed not to reconfigure using the takeOverTCxn() function**.
+* **Calling turnOffPWM(), digitalPinToTimer(), ~digitalPinToTimerNow()~ or analogWrite() on a pin nominally driven by a timer which the core has been instructed not to reconfigure using the takeOverTCxn() function**.
 The core will treat the pin as an ordinary digital pin - by calling the timer takeover, you assume full responsibility for all management of that timer.
 That function must be called if any manual configuration of a PWM timer will be or has been performed, except as specifically noted in in the timer and PWM reference or type D timer reference (we make an effort to give more leeway with semi-manual configuration of TCD (particularly on DxCore, where the timer is more powerful) because fully manual configuration is a pain in the arse).
 * **Calling turnOffPWM(), digitalPinToTimer(), digitalPinToTimerNow(), analogWrite() or digitalWrite() on a pin nominally driven by a type A timer which has been manually reconfigured**, *particularly* if it has been configured in *single mode* for 3x16-bit PWM channels.
 The Arduino API does not support PWM with > 8 bits of resolution, so we don't take it outside of 8 bit mode, meaning we're writing halves of registers separately. .
 Users who require that level of control must call `takeOverTCxn()`.
 See the timer and PWM reference and the included TCA takeover examples.
-* **Calling turnOffPWM, digitalPinToTimer, digitalPinToTimerNow, analogWrite or digitalWrite on a pin nominally driven by a type B timer, but which has been configured to use an output pin other than the one shown on the core pin mapping** for that part - this will reconfigure PWM on the wrong pin if at all.
+* ~turnOffPWM(), digitalPinToTimer(), digitalPinToTimerNow() or analogWrite() or digitalWrite() on a pin nominally driven by a type B timer if the TCB portmux was used move the output off of that pin.~ We don't support PWM from TCBs, so this issue is irrelevant to mTC as we donot support wasting our precious TCB(s) on generating a single mediocre 8-bit PWM channel!
-* **Manually configuring any timer without calling takeOverTCxn, except as explicitly documented in the core documentation, and then calling any function on a pin nominally (but not presently) controlled by that timer** (be sure you are reading the correct core's documentation - usually mTC = DxC, but in this case, that assumption is NOT valid - the ample resources of the Dx-series allow us a bit more room to be clever there, particularly regarding TCD0, which is considerably more powerful on the Dx-series than on tinyAVR 1-series - more because of the features around the timer than any specific differences in the timers - TCD is near identical, but on the Dx, the richer environment is
+* **Manually configuring any timer without calling takeOverTCxn, except as explicitly documented in the core documentation, and then calling any function on a pin nominally (but not presently) controlled by that timer** (be sure you are reading the correct core's documentation - usually mTC = DxC, but in this case, that assumption is NOT valid - the ample resources of the Dx-series allow us a bit more room to be clever there, particularly regarding TCD0, which is considerably more powerful on the Dx-series than on tinyAVR 1-series - more because of the features around the timer than any specific differences in the timers - TCD is near identical, but on the Dx, the richer environment and new clocking options, including the PLL, making the incentive correspondingly greater for a more flexible implementation there.
 * **Changing PORTMUX manually on megaTinyCore** - we do not support this.
 Use the PWM option menus to set this at compile-time - this greatly simplifies (read, smaller and faster) the code.
 The mux options on the tinyAVRs were also picked apparently while still under Atmel's "dart board" peripheral placement policy, whereas there are more symmetries to take advantage of on Dx-series and Ex-series parts, and they have oodles more flash to do that taking advantage in.
 * Setting an interrupt on a pin on a Major Die Rev. "A" DA or DB-series device, then performing an `analogRead()` of the pin, due to an erratum impacting these devices: Whenever selected by the POSMUX/NEGMUX registers, while the ADC is enabled (like all cores, we do this during `init()`) get their digital input buffers disabled (yes, this meant that when I did a crude sanity check - turn on all the pullups, then read each port, and expect to see a 1 everywhere there is a pin other than the serial port you're outputting on - I found that PD0 (AIN0) was not reading anything.
 After the initial errata list came out, a trivial workaround was implemented (enabled by the improvements to the ADC on modern AVRs: On classic AVRs, remember how you had to take several throw-away readings and then your actual reading you used?
 Yeah you don't need to do that so much anymore.
 The effect is still there, but considerably smaller.